cakephp/docs/en/views/themes.rst

 Increasing performance of plugin and theme assets
 -------------------------------------------------

-Its a well known fact that serving assets through PHP is guaranteed to be slower than serving those assets without invoking PHP.
+It's a well known fact that serving assets through PHP is guaranteed to be slower than serving those assets without invoking PHP.
 And while the core team has taken steps to make plugin and theme asset serving as fast as possible, there may be situations where more performance is required.
-In these situations its recommended that you either symlink or copy out plugin/theme assets to directories in ``app/webroot`` with paths matching those used by cakephp.
+In these situations it's recommended that you either symlink or copy out plugin/theme assets to directories in ``app/webroot`` with paths matching those used by cakephp.